dharmateja522/DS-Portfolio/Helmet_Detection/README.md

-# 🧠 Research and Application Project
+# 🧠 Helmet Detection Project

-Welcome to the **Research and Application** project repository!
+Welcome to the **Helmet Detection** project repository!
 This repository is designed to showcase research-based applications and utilities, including client-facing applications and back-end utilities.
 The project is organized to be easily deployable and maintainable, with a focus on practical applications of research findings.

 ---